-170. The proposed work would take place at a single location at the Cauldron's purpose-built protein production facility in NSW, which is owned and managed by Cauldron.
+- 173. The proposed work would take place at a single location at Cauldron's purpose-built protein production facility in NSW, which is owned and managed by Cauldron.
 The production trials would be run over eight single batches per annum and eight continuous batches per annum where GM yeast would be cultured in volumes of up to 12.5 kL.
 The proposal is to run these production trials for five years from the issue of licence.
-The limited size and duration of the trial would restrict the potential exposure of people and desirable animals to the GMOs (Risk scenario 1).
-Considering a possibility that some culture runs might fail, a restriction on the number of runs per annum has not been proposed in the draft licence.
-Taking into consideration the limits proposed, a licence condition is included to restrict the location to one production facility and licence period to five years from the issue of the trial to one site.

-171. The applicant proposes that only trained and authorised staff would be permitted to deal with the GM yeast.
+The limited size and duration of the trial would restrict the potential exposure of people and desirable animals to the GM yeast (Risk scenario 1).
+Considering a possibility that some culture runs might fail, a restriction on the number of runs per annum has not been imposed in the licence.
+Taking into consideration the limits proposed, a licence condition is included to restrict the location to one production facility and licence period to five years from the issue of the licence and to restrict the trial to one site. - 174.
+The applicant proposes that only trained and authorised staff would be permitted to deal with the GM yeast.
 Standard conditions included in the licence state that only people authorised by the licence holder are covered by the licence and that the licence holder must inform all people dealing with the GM yeast of applicable licence conditions.
-These measures would limit the exposure of people to potential harm from the GMOs.
+These measures would limit the exposure of people to potential harm from the GM yeast.